 The ability to accurately locate sampling sites is critical to the success of the survey.
-At the very minimum, each vessel will be required to have the following instrumentation: A Differential Global Positioning System (DGPS); a radar; and a fathometer.
-A field computer for recording station and sampling information is recommended, but not required.
+At the very minimum, each vessel will be required to have the following instrumentation: A Global Positioning System (GPS); a radar; and a fathometer.
+A field computer for recording station and sampling information is strongly recommended.

 The Boat Captains will be responsible for accurate occupation of the sampling sites and will assist as necessary in maintaining a record of all station occupation and sampling event information.
-The information required to be recorded for every station occupation and sampling event is described in the Bight'08 Field Operations Manual.
-The Cruise Leaders are required to assure that all field-collected data are complete and accurate and that station occupation and sampling event data are submitted in electronic form to the Information Management Officer on a weekly basis.
+The information required to be recorded for every station occupation and sampling event is described in the Bight '13 Information Management Manual.
+The Cruise Leaders are required to assure that all field-collected data are complete and accurate.
+The lead scientist will submit station occupation and sampling event data in electronic form to the Information Management Officer on a weekly basis.
 These weekly submissions will be reviewed to track the overall sampling progress, identify strata that are at risk of being under-sampled due to unanticipated rates of station abandonment, and to verify that each field team is accurately and completely sampling each station.